 In many cases, a breach of contract can be handled between the parties.
 The employer and employee may simply agree to terminate the contract.
-Alternatively, many employee contracts provide for arbitration to resolve the dispute.
+Alternatively, many employee contracts provide for arbitration or mediation to resolve the dispute.
 If the parties cannot agree on how to handle the dispute, one or both parties may decide to take the case to court.

 The remedies in a breach of an employment contract may provide for money damages, termination, reinstatement, or other specific remedies established by the contract.
 Parties to a contract may be required to mitigate their damages in the event of a breach.